MohsenSafari83/hands-on-in-Deep-Learning/Foundations/notebooks/README.md

 | Easier to interpret and debug | More complex, works as a “black box” |
 | Can be trained efficiently on CPUs | Often requires GPUs or TPUs |
 | Faster training but limited scalability | Slower training but highly scalable and accurate for complex tasks |

+**Key Idea:**
-> Deep Learning is a subset of Machine Learning that uses multi-layered neural networks to automatically learn abstract features from raw data.
+Deep Learning is a subset of Machine Learning that uses multi-layered neural networks to automatically learn abstract features from raw data.

 ---

 ### 2. What Are Deep Neural Networks (DNNs)?

 A **Deep Neural Network (DNN)** extends the idea of a traditional **Artificial Neural Network (ANN)** by adding multiple hidden layers between the input and output.
 Each layer transforms the data into higher-level abstractions, allowing the model to learn complex mappings.

 **Mathematical Formulation:**